Auctions

 How to register as a bidder?

-Upon your successful registration you will be provided with a Property Condition Report in terms of the Property Practioner Act No 22 of 2019 and the Conditions of Sale to be held.
+Upon your successful registration you will be provided with a Property Condition Report in terms of the Property Practioner Act No 22 of 2019 and a Conditions of Sale of the applicable auction.

 Process of Auctioneering

-Auctions are normally over the course of a week in order to give bidders amble opportunity to place their bids.
+Auctions are normally held over the course of a week in order to give bidders amble opportunity to place their bids.
 Bids are placed by using the Bid Form provided on this website.
-It is really that simple.
 Bids will be displayed on the website with your unique registration number.
 All bidders are thus informed by referring to the website.

 Upon the successful conclusion of an auction, the winning bidder will provide the auctioneer with the signed Conditions of Sale.